Coburn HMS Project

 - The project is a long life, multi decade operation and will generate a host of socio-economic benefits including capital inflows to regional Australia, significant job creation, indigenous engagement, training and job diversity as well local business opportunities and community partnership programs

-- Key project development approvals are in place (environmental, native title, heritage and mining) and the project is considered construction-ready pending finalisation of project financing
+- Key project development approvals are in place (environmental, native title, heritage and mining licences) and the project is considered development-ready pending finalisation of project financing

 - The project overlays two pastoral leases, Coburn and Hamelin.
 The Coburn Pastoral lease is 100% owned by Strandline, which covers the first 20 years of Ore Reserves.
 The Hamelin Pastoral Lease, to the immediate north, is managed by others

-- Total pre-production capital expenditure is estimated to be A$257 million with first ore delivered to process facilities nominally 78 weeks after project development commences
+- Total capital expenditure is estimated to be A$260 million with first ore delivered to process facilities ~78 weeks after project development commences.